nrwtaylor/vote-min/README.md

 **Requesting a ballot.** You'll be asked for a name or number — whatever the organiser chose to identify voters by.
 Type it in and click Request ballot.
 This isn't a login: there's no account and nothing to remember afterwards.
 Its only job is to make sure each person votes once.
+Once you've submitted it, that field greys out and locks — the same tab won't let you request a second one by accident.

 **Sometimes you'll wait for approval.** Some votes are set up so the organiser accepts each request by hand, rather than issuing ballots automatically.
 If so, you'll see "Waiting for approval" after you ask — the page updates on its own once a decision is made, so there's nothing to refresh.
-If your request isn't accepted, you can simply try again.
+If your request isn't accepted, that field reopens and you can simply try again.

 **Casting your vote.** Once your ballot is ready, the question and answers appear.
 Pick one and you'll be asked to confirm — this step exists because voting is final.
 Once it's submitted, that's it.